Student spotlight details

-‘I originally studied an undergraduate degree in electrical and computer systems engineering.
-For several years, I worked in engineering and other management roles in Australia.
-I felt however that I wanted to try something different and move away from a ‘traditional’ engineering field and towards an area of science that was rapidly evolving.
-I also wanted to learn something where I could use these skills to help humankind.
+‘I originally obtained an undergraduate degree in electrical and computer systems engineering in Australia.
+After several years in the workforce I felt a change was needed, and that I would like to try to move away from a ‘traditional’ engineering role and towards an area of rapidly evolving science.

-'I knew I wanted to move away from engineering and towards science but was unsure of the exact field I wanted to pursue.
-Initially I was considering perhaps looking at physics, materials, chemistry, or biology but was intrigued when I came across the Postgraduate Certificate in Nanotechnology at Oxford as it incorporated all of these fields!
-After doing some initial reading about nanotechnology, I had more questions than answers.
+'I chose to move away from a traditional engineering vocation, and towards interdisciplinary science but was unsure of the exact field I wanted to pursue.
+After doing some preliminary reading about nanotechnology, I had more questions than answers.
 I was hooked.

 'Although I was extremely interested in the course syllabus, I initially did not think I was ‘worthy’ of applying to Oxford.
 However, after mentioning to my peers that I may have found the course I had been looking for, they strongly encouraged me to apply.
 I was subsequently offered a place and have never looked back.

 'Having completed the Postgraduate Certificate in Nanotechnology, I knew I had finally found the career path I had been looking for.
-I have now recently commenced the MSc in Nanotechnology for Medicine and Healthcare.
-I am thoroughly enjoying the coursework and hope to undertake a DPhil/PhD following the completion of my masters in an area closely related to nanotechnology and medicine.
+I subsequently completed the MSc in Nanotechnology for Medicine and Health Care, which also was an amazing experience.

-'Coming from an engineering and technical background, all my previous assessment had been in the form of three hour sit down exams.
+'Coming from an engineering and technical background, all my previous assessment had been in the form of three-hour sit-down exams.
 It was quite a challenge to adjust to essay based assessment.
-Initially these seemed quite intimidating as they require discipline, focus and adoption of different thought processes, form of learning and written expression.
+Initially these were quite intimidating as they required discipline, focus and the adoption of different thought processes, forms of learning and written expression.

-‘On the other hand, although challenging, it did not take long for me to realise that this mode of assessment suited me perfectly.
+'Although the assessments were challenging, it did not take long to realise that this mode of assessment suited me perfectly.
 It is an ideal way to learn and explore my own interests.
-I now feel confident, and enjoy exploring new areas of science, reading mounds of academic papers to find interesting and relevant topics, forming ideas and opinions and then expressing them in writing.
+I now feel confident, and enjoy exploring new areas of science, reading mounds of academic papers to find interesting and relevant topics, forming ideas and opinions and subsequently expressing them in writing.